Karpova-Lab/pyControl-D-Series-Breakout/doc_src/source/index.rst

     border-radius:15px">View files on GitHub</a>
   </div>

-Continue onto the next page to see how to build and use this breakout board.
+Continue onto the next page to see information on building and using this breakout board.

 .. toctree::
     :hidden: